Skip To Main Content

-Dr. Grant is in his fifth year at MIT in 2024-25, leading one of the most comprehensive Division III athletics programs in the country.
-In his role, he directs a department featuring 33 intercollegiate teams, including four Division I rowing programs, providing opportunities for over 800 student-athletes.
+Dr. Grant is in his sixth year at MIT in 2025-26, leading one of the most comprehensive Division III athletics programs in the country.
+In his role, he directs a department featuring 33 intercollegiate teams, including four Division I rowing programs, while providing opportunities for over 800 student-athletes.

 Grant came to MIT from MSU Denver, where he served as the director of athletics since July 2015.
 At MSU Denver, he oversaw 16 NCAA Division II teams, over 200 student-athletes and 50 coaches and staff members.
 During his five-year tenure, Grant focused on the student-athlete experience and aligning the mission of the athletic department with the overall mission of the institution and the Denver community.
 He also developed a three-year strategic plan for the department from 2017-20 titled, “Building Our Legacy: Continuous Pursuit of Excellence.”